Types of Heat Pumps

 Geothermal systems cost more to install, but offer higher efficiencies than air source heat pumps because the temperature in the ground is generally more constant than in the air.
 Typically, a geothermal heat pump system is considered only for new construction, not as an add-on to an existing system or home.

-In a nutshell, think “water” instead of “air”.
-These are relative newcomers on the heat pump scene in Nova Scotia, but if you have an existing efficient hot water heating system (in-floor radiant, panel radiators, even low profile fin-tube baseboards), this could be a good option for you.
+In a nutshell, think “water” instead of “air” if you have an existing efficient hot water heating system (in-floor radiant, panel radiators, even low profile fin-tube baseboards), this could be a good option for you.
 In hydronic heat pumps, heat energy from outside is transferred to water instead of air, and circulated in your home through radiators.
 As a bonus, hydronic heat pump systems can be configured to provide most of the energy needed for domestic water heating, too.